asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 --------------------------------------------------------------------------------------------------------------------------
 # Change Y and N to Yes and No in "Sold as Vacant" field

-* The CASE expression goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
+* `CASE` expression goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
 * Using Distinct query fetch number of 'Y', 'N' values in "SoldAsVacant" column
 ```
 Select Distinct(SoldAsVacant), Count(SoldAsVacant)